The Mangels/Pflugeisens of Tarnow in the US, Poland, and Austria; The Silver/Leibens of Russia and the US

 Jews In Vienna 1938-1942

-I encourage everyone to read the book by Philippe Sands East-West Street and to watch his documentary A Nazi Legacy (available at iTunes and Amazon).
+I encourage everyone to read the books by Philippe Sands East-West Street and The Ratline and to watch his documentary A Nazi Legacy (available at iTunes and Amazon).

-Normal life ended for Austrian Jews on March 13th 1938 with Hitler’s Einmarsch into Vienna.
-Only one or two days after Hitler’s famous speech on Vienna’s Heldenplatz, declaring the Anschluss and Austria’s includsion in the Third Reich, many Jewish shops were stormed, marauded and some of them even destroyed by a completely.
+Normal life ended for Austrian Jews on March 13th 1938 when Hitler marched into Vienna.
+Only one or two days after Hitler’s famous speech on Vienna’s Heldenplatz, declaring the Anschluss and Austria’s includsion in the Third Reich, many Jewish shops were stormed, marauded and some of them even destroyed completely.
 This included the Steinfeld shoe shops.
 Julius told Marc that he was forced by a fanatic crowd, crying antisemitc maledictions, to clean sidewalk in front of the house at Reinprechtsdorferstrasse 56 using a toothbrush.

 “An diesem Abend brach die Hölle los.
 Die Unterwelt hatte ihre Pforten aufgetan und ihre niedrigsten, scheusslichsten, unreinsten Geister losgelassen.
 Die Stadt verwandelte sich in ein Alptraum-Gemälde von Hyronimus Busch.
 Lemuren und Halbdämonen schienen aus Schmutzereien gekrochen und aus versumpften Erdlöchern gestiegen.
 Die Luft war von einem unablässig gellenden, wüsten, hysterischen Gekreische erfüllt, aus Männer- und Weiberkehlen, das tage- und nächtelang weiterschrillte.
 Und alle Menschen verloren ihr Gesicht, glichen verzerrten Fratzen: die einen in Angst, die anderen in Lüge, die anderen in wildem, hasserfüllten Triumph…………..
 Was hier entfesselte wurde, war der Aufstand des Neids, der Missgunst, der Verbitterung, der blinden böswilligen Rachsucht – und alle anderen Stimmen waren zum Schweigen verurteilt.”